toyeafo/bookbot/README.md

 ## Overview

 **BookBot** is a simple Python program designed to analyze the content of a text file (e.g., a book) and generate a report.
 The program counts the total number of words and the frequency of each letter in the text, providing a basic textual analysis.
+BookBot is my first [Boot.dev](https://www.boot.dev) project!

 ## Features